joseph-flinn/site/posts/0-git-monorepo.md

 It is easier for an engineer to add a new tool or service to an existing repository where all of their tools have been already been configured.
-Most repos have had configurations added to them to support linters, code formatters, editor configurations, and other miscellaneous configuration files for other tools that integrate with `git` resdpos.
+Most repos have had configurations added to them to support linters, code formatters, editor configurations, and other miscellaneous configuration files for other tools that integrate with `git` repos.
 There is less friction creating a new directory in a repo that already has these configurations set up instead of copying and pasting (**shudder**) them into a new repo, forgetting one, and having to go retrieve that one too.